 - Faucets and Fixtures

-If elements of your home improvement project include new windows, flooring, painting, etc., it is best that those projects are completed prior to the installation of your countertop.
-Of course, there are exceptions to this rule.
-Do not hesitate to ask for assistance in the determination of the order of work to be completed.
+If you are undertaking a home improvement project that includes new windows, flooring, painting, etc., it is best to complete those projects prior to the installation of your countertop.
+However, there are exceptions to this rule.
+Do not hesitate to ask for assistance in determining the order of work to be completed.

 Please refer to the Frequently Asked Questions section for additional information about the fabrication and installation process.